articleIcon-icon

 While the visa allows dual intent, giving workers a path to long-term employment, every step requires extensive documentation and constant back and forth, from petitions to renewals and stamping.

-More and more companies are now using Deel Immigration to handle the technical, legal, and logistical side of H-1B hiring in one clean workflow.
-From document collection and legal coordination to case tracking and stamping, and bringing dependents, Deel Immigration helps employers stay compliant without slowing down.
+More and more companies are now using Deel Mobility to handle the technical, legal, and logistical side of H-1B hiring in one clean workflow.
+From document collection and legal coordination to case tracking and stamping, and bringing dependents, Deel helps employers stay compliant without slowing down.

 In this guide, we’ll explain every stage of the H-1B process for employers who want to do it well.